dgonzalb/BambooPaymentDoc/content/en/docs/Forms/Embedded-Checkout-Form.md

 ```
 <br>

-Finally, we must invoke `LoadIframe()` method, which get and renders the capture form in the custom iframe generated:
+Finally, you must invoke `LoadIframe()` method, which get and renders the capture form in the custom iframe generated:

 ```javascript
     PWCheckout.LoadIframe();